 How is CBD actually made?

-These are common questions that people want answered before they decide whether using CBD oil is right for them.
+These are common questions that people want answering before they decide whether using CBD oil is right for them, including how long does CBD take to work.
 Read on to find out where CBD comes from and how it is made into the oils that everybody is using.

 Where Does CBD Come From?